On this page, you will find:

 c) face serious threat to himself or herself by reason of indiscriminate violence in situations of international or nationwide armed conflict;

-The subsidiary protection status in Türkiye is analogous to the subsidiary protection definition provided by the EU Qualification Directive (art.15).
+Subsidiary protection status in Türkiye is analogous to the definition of serious harm pursuant to Article 15 of the EU Qualification Directive.

 4) Temporary Protection status

-Temporary protection may be provided for foreigners who have been forced to leave their country, cannot return to the country that they have left, and have arrived at or crossed the borders of Türkiye in a mass influx situation seeking immediate and temporary protection
+Article 91 LFIP stipulates that “[t]emporary protection may be provided for foreigners who have been forced to leave their country, cannot return to the country that they have left, and have arrived at or crossed the borders of Türkiye in a mass influx situation seeking immediate and temporary protection.”

 The Temporary Protection Regulation (Geçici Koruma Yönetmeliği) was adopted on 22 October 2014, and further details the rights and obligations of individuals under temporary protection in Türkiye, as well as the procedures for granting temporary protection.